lenderpanel

 Recently asked questions about conveyancing in Kingston upon Thames

-I have tried to negotiate informally with with my landlord to extend my lease without success.
-Can the Leasehold Valuation Tribunal decide on such matters?
+I have tried to negotiate informally with with my landlord to extend my lease without any joy.
+Can the Leasehold Valuation Tribunal adjudicate on such issues?
 Can you recommend a Kingston upon Thames conveyancing firm to help?

 You certainly can.
 We can put you in touch with a Kingston upon Thames conveyancing firm who can help.

-An example of a Lease Extension decision for a Kingston upon Thames residence is Flat D 15 Claremont Gardens in September 2013.
-TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case affected 1 flat.
+An example of a Lease Extension matter before the tribunal for a Kingston upon Thames premises is Flat D 15 Claremont Gardens in September 2013.
+TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case was in relation to 1 flat.

 Last updated